PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 They found the main passage and ascended.
 They stopped to rest several times, but they saw and heard nothing in the great expanse of the Wizard's lair.
 A great, underground emptiness surrounded them.
 The Wizard and his creations were gone.

-Near the exit the came to a room that was at once familar and strange.
+Near the exit the came to a room that was at once familiar and strange.
 The ceiling had cracked open and now sunlight filled the once dark room.
 Here and there around the edge of the room were bones.
-But the sunlight, the sight of leaves and sky through the cieling and distant birdsong gave the place a feeling more peaceful than terrible.
+But the sunlight, the sight of leaves and sky through the ceiling and distant birdsong gave the place a feeling more peaceful than terrible.

 In the center of the room there was a dark spot, more dust than anything, and in it the ornate, jeweled and cursed mace that Boltac had used to trick the troll what seemed like a lifetime ago.